All Episodes

 The real interesting environmental wacko pick.

-Uh and I haven't looked at a whole schedule, because there's some dog games up there this week, as there always are in the NFL, but uh the the Pittsburgh Steelers at the Minnesota Vikings.
+And I haven't looked at a whole schedule because there's some dog games up there this week, as there always are in the NFL.

-The environmental wackos hate them both.
+The environmentalist wackos hate them both.

 Vikings and steel.

-And it really it's very simple.
+And it really, it's very simple.

-Um but but three of them uh have been charged.
+But three of them have been charged.

-These are misdemeanors, but they face what is it, 90 days in jail?
+These are misdemeanors, but they face, what is it, 90 days in jail?

 Maximum $50,000 fine.